-Figure 2.1 Overview of SR12:
+Figure 2.1 Overview of SR20:

-- (1) cable, (standard length 5 metres, optional longer cable)
+- (1) cable (standard length 5 metres, optional longer cable)

-- (2) opening for fixation of sun screen (use hex key to unlock)
+- (2) fixation of sun screen (thumb screw)

-- (3) thermal sensor with black coating
+- (3) inner dome

-- (4) outer dome
+- (4) thermal sensor with black coating

-- (5) inner dome
+- (5) outer dome

 - (6) sun screen

 - (7) humidity indicator

 - (8) desiccant holder

 - (9) levelling feet

 - (10) bubble level

-- (11) cable gland
+- (11) connector

-SR12's scientific name is pyranometer.
-A pyranometer measures the solar radiation received by a plane surface from a 180° field of view angle.
-This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
-The solar radiation spectrum extends roughly from 285 to 3000×10^{-9} m.
+SR20's scientific name is pyranometer.
+A pyranometer measures the solar radiation received by a plane surface from a 180 ° field of view angle.
+This quantity, expressed in W/m^2 , is called "hemispherical" solar radiation.
+The solar radiation spectrum extends roughly from 285 to 3000 x 10^{-9} m.
 By definition a pyranometer should cover that spectral range with a spectral selectivity that is as "flat" as possible.

-In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0° angle of incidence), zero response when the sun is at the horizon (90° angle of incidence, 90° zenith angle), and 50 % of full response at 60° angle of incidence.
+In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0 ° angle of incidence), zero response when the sun is at the horizon (90 ° angle of incidence, 90 ° zenith angle), and 50 % of full response at 60 ° angle of incidence.